+86 1510-529-7925 [email protected]

 九宝乐队 Nine Treasures

-Now the shutter speeds that you should use is dependent on the lens focal length that you use and the type of artist that you shoot.
-If your lens has some kind of image stabilization on it, then that can help with some artists but not all artists.
-So here is a list of shutter speeds that you should remember for the different artists that you shoot.
+The shutter speeds you should use depend on the lens focal length and the type of artist you are shooting.
+If your lens has some kind of image stabilization, it can help with some artists but not all.
+So here is a list of shutter speeds that you should remember for different artists:

-A punk or metal band should always have a shutter speed of 400 or more.
-You need 400 or higher to freeze the hair, nail the jumps and stomps shots.
-These artists just move around too quickly to shoot at a slower speed
+A punk or metal band should always have a shutter speed of 1/400 or more.
+You need 1/400 or higher to freeze the hair, nail the jumps, and capture the stomps.
+These artists just move around too quickly to shoot at a slower speed.

 DSC_0268-1024x768-1024x768 Concert Photography Lesson 3